emrp/emrp2018_Moers_Trashbins/Introduction.md

 **Problem Statement**

 Quite difficult to identify the waste bins are full or not.
 All the waste bin is not possible to full at the same time and there is the possibility of a single waste bin is full in a wide area where multiple waste bins are located.
 Along with that some area waste bin full in a shorter period of time while some area waste bin full in a longer period of time.
 So that requires more time and effort for the waste collector to empty the waste bin.

+**Overviews**

+Waste Bin integrated with a sensor which measures the height of the waste bin that helps to identify whether the waste is full or not.
+And along with that find the shortest path for the waste collector to empty the waste bin.
+So, that reduces time and effort for waster collector to drive through and collect the waste.
+Initiation of the project with a selection of the appropriate sensor.
+Among the different sensor, on the basis of portability and accuracy, we select VL53L0X sensor.
+Consequently, needs a microcontroller board, on that behalf, ESP32 with Lora board is selected and so that makes possible wireless transmission of data from the sensor to the Internet.
+For receiving the data from Lora, The Things Network (TTN) is configured in such that established connection with the microcontroller.
+And the with integration with MQTT, that helps to extract the data from TTN to Database.
+So that subsequently Postgres Database is configured in such a way that able to store data from sensors.
+For the case of visualization and finding a short path to empty the waste bin, GeoServer helps to display with location a wastes bin along with latitude and longitude, along with the capability of indication ( which extracts data from Postgres) a level of waste present in the waste bin.